isomerpages/moe-sengkanggreenpri/_our-skgian-experience/Student Development/Character and Citizenship Education (CCE).md

 </div>
 <center><em>Fig.3 : The Relationship between SE Competenices and School Values</em>
 </center>
-<p></p>
 <p>The CCE/FTGP and Heart-to-Heart programmes optimise opportunities for
 teachers to build positive relationship with their students.
-It provides quality interaction time for form teachers to engage in meaningful conversations with their students and future build on their 5 Social Emotional Competencies.</p>
+It provides quality interaction time for form teachers to engage in meaningful conversations with their students and future build on their 5 Social Emotional Competencies.

-<br>The lessons are designed for students to acquire skills that will help
+</p><p>The lessons are designed for students to acquire skills that will help
 them to:
 <br>a) better understand themselves (Self-Awareness)
 <br>b) learn ways to manage themselves (Self-Management)